HIST1001 Old Worlds and New Empires

 - Students are able to (1) formulate sound arguments about how human actions in the medieval and early modern world have been shaped by their historical contexts (social, political, economic, cultural and environmental); (2) describe the historical processes leading to political, economic, cultural and social change through comparative historical analysis of European, African and Asian societies up to 1788; (3) demonstrate knowledge of a range of key debates in medieval and early modern global history; (4) identify, critically evaluate and respond to arguments presented in secondary sources; (5) identify, critically evaluate and respond to evidence presented in primary sources; (6) express ideas cogently in verbal and essay forms, using both primary and secondary sources to support arguments; and (7) reference written work in accordance with the History guide to the documentation of essays.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) written assignments; and (3) an examination.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) written assignments; and (3) an examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.